Contact Us

 A common mistake among businesses who aim to implement value streams is that they conduct value stream mapping exercises without also making necessary organizational and operational changes.
 Whenever we see firms operating in traditional functional silos with value stream maps hanging around workspaces, we know there is a fundamental disconnect present.

 Value stream mapping is extremely important, but it is simply a tool to help you identify and realign your operations to support value streams effectively.
 When firms do not take the next step to implement necessary changes according to their value streams, friction often arises among functional departments.
-These struggles persist when value stream leaders are not given authority and autonomy to manage their resources, including employees who naturally follow the direction of the functional manager who conducts performance reviews and signs their paychecks.
+These struggles persist when leaders are not given authority and autonomy to manage their resources, including employees who naturally follow the direction of the functional manager who conducts performance reviews and signs their paychecks.

 Consider this real-world example from a profitable refurbishing department.
 The department took used products, replaced worn parts, repainted and serviced them, then returned them to customers at a lower cost than buying new products.
 Despite being highly profitable, the department wasn’t treated as a true value stream.